 Many organisations apply change management principles and tools, ensuring they identify and engage with key stakeholders, communicate regularly and consistently, and share early successes.
 However, traditional change management approaches typically deal with a well-defined project, with a clear current state, and future vision.
 The world in which we operate today has greater uncertainty, where businesses recognise the need to transform, but industries are evolving so rapidly that the end point is often undefined.
 Leaders need to make changes at a cultural level if they are going to drive transformation, instilling agility and adaptability throughout the organisation, across its people, processes and technology.

 With subscription based services, SaaS and cloud-enabled infrastructures, the technology is already there, which in turn is enabling business processes to become more agile.
 Supporting people through change, however, is some way off for many.

 Those responsible for driving transformation, whether it’s business, digital or IT transformation, must address the needs of the people within the organisation.
 Cultural transformation should be factored in if any of these initiatives are to be successful.

-You can read more about tackling the place of change here.
+You can read more about tackling the pace of change here.

 * Gartner CIO Trends Survey 2016